 Focal Species: Harlequin Duck (Histrionicus histrionicus)

-Project Description: The Harlequin duck was recently added to the Sea Duck Joint Venture’s (SDJV) list of species of management concern and is included in the FY2022 SDJV Notice of Funding Opportunity as a high priority species because of “historical or current declines and concerns about harvest potential or habitat limitations.”
-Contributing to and further refining our understanding of population delineation, migratory connectivity, and habitat utilization of priority sea duck species is considered by the SDJV to be among its priority scientific needs.
-The ways in which the different breeding and non-breeding portions of the North American Harlequin duck population are geographically connected throughout the various stages of their annual migratory cycle are poorly understood for the western portion of the species’ range.
-The primary objective of this study is to enhance our collective understanding of Harlequin duck migratory ecology among the western North American population.
+Project Description: The ways in which the different breeding and non-breeding portions of the North American Harlequin duck population are geographically connected throughout the various stages of their annual migratory cycle are poorly understood for the western portion of the species’ range.
+However, several partners have collaborated to build a large tracking dataset for Harlequin Ducks in the western US.
+The primary objective of this study is to enhance our collective understanding of Harlequin duck migratory ecology among the western North American population through a spatial analysis of this available dataset.

 Project Reports: